Indian Institute of Infrastructure and Construction: Courses

 During the initial phase, there will be three technician and managerial level courses along with a course in supervisory level.
 There will be an advanced certificate programme also in plumbing engineering.
-Candidates with SSLC, Plus Two, ITI, diploma, degree and B.Tech qualification can join for the courses.
+Candidates with SSLC, Plus Two, ITI, diploma, degree and B.Tech. qualification can join for the courses.

 Significance

 Kerala state depends on migrant workers for the various jobs needed.
 The dependence on Migrant labourers in Kerala is found mainly in the field of construction.
 The city of Kollam and other places like Punalur, Paravur in Kollam district, Perumbavoor, Thrissur etc. are slowly becoming overwhelmed with a number of migrants from North India.
 The migrant labours in places like Kollam have started scoring top marks in literacy equivalent examination.
 So an institute for developing the unskilled domestic labours as well as migrant labourers has become an essential need in Kerala.
 The main aim behind this institute is to train masons to upgrade their skills and get a certification from the Britain-based organisation City and Guilds.

-The flagship project of KASE is the Centre of Excellence in Construction and Infrastructure by the name Indian Institute of Infrastructure and Construction (IIIC).
-Established in a 9-acre state-of the-art campus at Chavara, Kollam District, Kerala, the objectives of IIIC are broadly to: